Homemade Turkey Rub Recipe

 Someone in your family watching salt?
 Make a low-sodium turkey rub.
 I also highly recommend using Kosher salt due to its large grain size, it ends up tasting less salty and sticks better.

 Use this simple seasoning mixture as a base and then come up with your own special blend.
-Sometimes I add lemon or orange zest, coriander, allspice and even ginger.
+Sometimes I add lemon or orange zest, lemon zest, coriander, allspice and even ginger.
 Be creative!

 Wondering how to rub a turkey?
 Well, the answer really lies in how you plan to cook your bird.